dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 assigns a name that can be used to interact with the element.

 The third page element is a `div`, which you can think of as a page division.
-The `div` tag creates a labeled region of the page that can be given an `id` name, so that you can interact with it later.
+The `div` tag creates a labeled region of the page that has an `id`, so that you can interact with it later.
 This `div` is going to be used to print a response message from the server.

 The page has a `script` tag located inside the `body`.
 The content of the `script` is JavaScript.
 Notice that the commenting style